xpl/stacktracey/README.md

 })
 ```

-## Using As Custom Exception Printer In Node
+## Using As A Custom Exception Printer In Node

 You can even replace the default NodeJS exception printer with this!
 This is how you can do it: